Richard A. Chaifetz School of Business

 Instruction at the Chaifetz School of Business is rooted in three fundamental principles.
 First, the school promotes the curricular development of its students through disciplines that cultivate critical and analytical thinking, leadership, and written and oral communication skills.
 Second, students are encouraged to develop strong intellectual, moral and social habits, distinguishing them as ethical leaders in their chosen fields of business and their communities upon graduation.
 Third, students are guided and supported in discerning their career paths and provided dedicated and comprehensive support in pursuing their professional objectives throughout their lifetime.

-The Chaifetz School also offers nationally ranked graduate business programs to support professionals in developing the skills necessary to accelerate their careers.
-Graduate students can choose from 13 post-baccalaureate certificates, part-time and full-time MBA programs, four specialized master’s programs, five dual degree programs, and a doctoral program in marketing and international business.
+The Chaifetz School of Business also offers nationally ranked graduate business programs to support professionals in developing the skills necessary to accelerate their careers.
+Graduate students can choose from 13 post-baccalaureate certificates, part-time and full-time MBA programs, four specialized master’s programs, five dual-degree programs, and a doctoral program in marketing and international business.

 Accreditation